Let's Not Forget ...

 Four years ago, as the 2020 presidential election drew to a close, voters for both candidates (but especially for Biden) expressed fear for the future.
 This year, the stakes are far higher.

-As Donald Trump's first term developed, some of us began pondering possibilities that would have seemed ludicrous a few months previous.
-With the potential for political disaster looming in the 2022 Midterm election, searching for a way out seemed more compelling than ever.
 Subsequent events, as Republicans opened Congress with a slim House majority, added to the concern.
 By the time Donald J. Trump was indicted in New York, with nearly all Congressional Republicans taking his side, the country appeared more divided than ever.
 Now, less than a month before the election, having faced 91 felony charges in four courts and already convicted once, while repeatedly promising retribution against all opponents, Mr. Trump is in a virtual "dead heat" with Vice-President Kamala Harris.
 Especially with the nomination of JD Vance as his running mate, the near-certainty of unprecedented chaos looms ever larger, whether or not the Republican ticket achieves electoral victory.

 What can we, as individuals on the liberal or progressive end of the political spectrum, do to survive?